HOME

 | The Essence of Crane-style Pushing-hands |

-At its simplest, alternating training-partners each attempt to severely upset the other’s balance-and-posture via a counter-push immediately after neutralising the other's counter-push.
+after neutralising the other's counter-push.
 This reciprocal action is a cycle that can continue without end.

 Although this website's authors (Dave Franks and Daniel Langton) gratefully learned this format's key mechanics from Nathan Johnson (the founder of Chan Tao, Zen Shorin Do and Kodo Ryu), the attitudes expressed throughout this website do not necessarily represent those of any group or organisation.
 With regard to the research and videos presented within this website, the assistance provided by Roy Smith (senior Kodo Ryu instructor – Southampton, U.K.) was invaluable.